andrasq/node-qibl/README.md

 ### qibl.merge( target, src1, ... )

-Recursively copy all enumerable properties of the source objects, including inherited properties, onto the `target` object.
+Recursively copy all properties of the source objects, including inherited properties, onto the `target` object.
 All nested hashes are copied onto a new hash `{}` so the target will not share any sub-object with any of the sources.
 Non-hash objects (ie instances of classes other than `Object`) are assigned by value.
 Returns the `target`.